This Thanksgiving Window Clings craft was first shared in 2014. It has been updated and revised. (September 27, 2020.)

 Thanksgiving DIY Window Clings

-3D Fabric paint aka puffy paint
+- 3D Fabric paint aka puffy paint

-turkey clip art that I printed out
+- Turkey clip art or coloring pages, printed out

+- Little bit of scotch tape.
 I placed the print out on the tray with a bit of tape so it wouldn’t move.

 I was scared of the little details so after I did the green, I went ahead and did the smaller areas.

 Why I now use ziplock bags instead of saran wrap!